American Bar Association requests to delay Brett Kavanaugh vote until FBI investigates

 The Huffington Post posted a copy of the letter to Twitter.
 Fox News emailed and called the ABA and did not immediately receive comment.

-In August, the association rated Kavanaugh as a well-qualified candidate for the nation’s highest court.
+In August, the association rated Kavanaugh as a well-qualified candidate for the nation’s highest court -- their highest rating.
 It issued the recommendation before the allegations were made public.

 Sen. Lindsey Graham, R-S.C. cited the association’s comments during an intense moment during Thursday’s hearing that featured testimony from both Kavanaugh and Ford on the allegations.